levski87/midwoodcandle/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 Once you have installed the plugin, you just need to activate the plugin in order to enable it.

 = Configuration =

-YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" below the Woocommerce -> Settings menu.
+YITH WooCommerce Ajax Search will add a new submenu called "Cart Messages" under "YIT Plugins" menu.
 Here you are able to configure all the plugin settings.

 = Developer =

 Are you a developer?
 Want to customize the templates or the style of the plugin?
-Read on the [documentation](http://yithemes.com/docs-plugins/yith_ajax_search/) and discover how to do that.
+Read on the [documentation](http://yithemes.com/docs-plugins/yith_woocommerce_ajax_search/) and discover how to do that.

 = Support =

-Hi there, we have good news here: all our plugins are released for free.
-Wow!
 Already knew it, right?!
 Great, but maybe you do not know that: if you're looking for how to install the plugins or how to use them within your Wordpress installations, which is the right way to ask support?
 That's the way: